Mount Elgon National Park

 Mount Elgon National Park is also home to three distinct cultural groups, all highly dependent on the forest ecosystem: the Bagisu, the Sabiny, and a small group of historically forest-dwelling and forest-dependent upland Sabiny known as the Benet.

-The Sabiny depended historically more on livestock than the Bagisu, but both populations now combine agriculture, livestock, forest resources, wage labor, petty trade, and small businesses for their livelihoods. a two-day Budadari to Sipi Falls walk along the slopes of Mt Elgon, visiting villages and coffee plantations en route (USh350,000 per person including food, tents, guide, and porter); no park permits required.
+The Sabiny historically depended more on livestock than the Bagisu, but both populations now combine agriculture, livestock, forest resources, wage labor, petty trade, and small businesses for their livelihoods. a two-day Budadari to Sipi Falls walk along the slopes of Mt Elgon, visiting villages and coffee plantations en route (USh350,000 per person including food, tents, guide, and porter); no park permits required.

 Cultural Trekking in Mt ELGON NATIONAL PARK